Richard Hale is a tattoo enthusiast who studies and researches tattoo symbolism, meanings, and history.

 Gypsy tattoos usually portray a beautiful female with traditional details associated with her origins.
 Some designs depict gypsies as they looked many centuries ago, in traditional garb.
 They're often portrayed with black hair, dark skin, jewelry, flowers, and heavy make-up.
 They may also be designed with large feathers and scarves covering their long black hair.
-You'll see some with only head and shoulders shown while others portray her entire body.
+You'll see some with only the head and shoulders shown while others portray her entire body.

 Often, she is shown looking off into the distance, usually in profile, with a star-gazing look on her face.
 This look holds symbolic importance because it represents the idea that she can see into the future.
 Some portray the gypsy with a crystal ball for the same reason.
-If you are looking toward the future or feel that you posses a special ability of foresight, this design may be perfect for you.
+If you are looking toward the future or feel that you possess a special ability of foresight, this design may be perfect for you.

-Another popular variation portrays her in a pin-up style popular in the mid 1900s.
+Another popular variation portrays her in a pin-up style popular in the mid-1900s.
 We've seen a resurgence of interest that has created a new school pinup style.
 Other variations include realistic or cartoon styles.
 All these options make it a fun tattoo to work with.
 Remember, you should always consider adding your own personal interpretation of any style.

 Gypsy Head Skull or Calavera

 We're starting to see variations that combine two traditions: gypsy and sugar skull designs.
 In this combo, the gypsy is shown with all her traditional characteristics, but not her beautiful face.
 Instead, a skull is placed where her head once was.
-The sugar skull (also known as calavera) is used to celebrate Day of the Dead (Día de los Muertos), a Mexican event that celebrates and honors the lives of the departed.
+The sugar skull (also known as Calavera) is used to celebrate the Day of the Dead (Día de Los Muertos), a Mexican event that celebrates and honors the lives of the departed.
 Thus, the gypsy skull tattoo might represent the loss of a loved one.

-Gypsy Tattoo Meanings & Interpretations
+Gypsy Tattoo Meanings and Interpretations

 Of course, this tattoo usually has deep symbolic importance for the women and men who wear it.
 Individual interpretations vary, but here are some of the common associations:

-- Independence & self-sufficiency
+- Independence and self-sufficiency

-- Journey & travel
+- Journey and travel

-- Prophecy & vision
+- Prophecy and vision